slackalaxy/crux-ports/README.md

 ### ppetrov
 Main collection of programs and libraries.
 Most likely this is what you are interested in.
-There are 3 ports with unversioned sources, that use the latest tarball provided by upstream: mplayer, viber and zoom-linux, therefore `.signature` and `.footprint` may mismatch.
+There are 2 ports with unversioned sources, *viber* and *zoom-linux*, therefore `.signature` and `.footprint` may mismatch.
 * [ppetrov.httpup](https://raw.githubusercontent.com/slackalaxy/crux-ports/main/ppetrov/ppetrov.httpup)
 * [ppetrov.pub](https://raw.githubusercontent.com/slackalaxy/crux-ports/main/ppetrov/ppetrov.pub)